 Probably never, because this is the first time anybody has ever tried to create a web-site where diverse users would (1) create an online identity, (2) review healthcare insurance options, (3) enroll in the selected plan, and (4) determine eligibility for federal subsidies.
 In order to make that possible, at least hypothetically, the government had to enlist five federal agencies, 36 states, and 300 insurers offering over 4,000 separate plans.
 It hired 55 different contractors to execute various facets of the site, and then — just to make it really sporty — decided that the government customer would be the final integrator of all these pieces.

 Oddly enough, the system didn’t work so well when it debuted.
-It probably never will for users who aren’t computer savvy, which is why the government is now making a greater effort to divert users to other ways of enrolling, like old-fashioned paper applications.
+Healthcare.gov had some roll-out issues and still has a few technical issues.
+It probably never will function properly for users who aren’t computer savvy, which is why the government is now making a greater effort to divert users to other ways of enrolling, like old-fashioned paper applications.
 But the Center for Medicare & Medicaid Services (CMS) that oversaw design and implementation of the site certainly didn’t help matters when it missed deadlines, imposed arbitrary design features, issued contradictory guidance, failed to establish clear lines of authority, ignored warnings about problems, and chose to go live without end-to-end testing.

-Which brings me to the subject of contractor accountability.
-The initial congressional response to the fouled up web-site was to blame the companies for performance issues, without inquiring very deeply into why the companies might have had problems implementing their parts of the puzzle.
-For instance, a company called CGI Federal was raked over the coals in congressional hearings because it was responsible for the portal — even though many of the early problems with its part of the project were traceable to a front-end feature assembled by a different contractor for which CGI wasn’t responsible.
+The initial congressional response to the Obamacare web-site issues was to blame the companies for performance issues, without inquiring very deeply into why the companies might have had problems implementing their parts of the puzzle.
+For instance, a company called CGI Federal was raked over the coals in congressional hearings because it was responsible for the portal — even though many of the early problems with its part of the project were traceable to a front-end feature assembled by a different healthcare.gov contractor for which CGI wasn’t responsible.
 The fact CGI had successfully implemented many other healthcare projects for the federal and state governments was largely ignored.

 Maybe it isn’t realistic to expect congressional objectivity on such a politicized project.
 Many legislators don’t want Obamacare to work at all, so they’re happy to highlight everything that is wrong with the web-site.
 When the site is optimized, these critics will simply move on to other complaints, like the cancellation of preexisting insurance plans or security concerns.
 But if there is any justice in the world — or any willingness in Washington to learn from mistakes — then we ought to take the time to say who was really to blame for this debacle.
 It was the government’s fault, pure and simple.
 CMS competitively hired the best IT talent in the world, and then broke every rule in the book for how to get good results.